quii/learn-go-with-tests/di-and-interfaces/readme.md

-# Dependency injection and interfaces - WIP
+# An intro to dependency injection

 It is assumed that you have read the structs section before reading this.